 Bounce Back

-Inspired by a panel we hosted at our reACTion community event in May 2023 where youth, community members, and local artists led a panel about the relationship between creative expression and mental health, we decided to create an opportunity for youth, artists, and culture-bearers to further explore this topic.
-There is an urgent need to promote resilience, particularly among youth that are Black, Indigenous, or People of Color (BIPOC), or lesbian, gay, bisexual, transgender, or queer (LGBTQ), as they are at a heightened risk for social disadvantage and marginalization.
+Inspired by a panel at a community event our reACTion program held in 2023 where youth, community members, and local artists discussed the relationship between creative expression and mental health, the CHC team developed an opportunity for youth, artists, and culture-bearers to immerse themselves in the themes discussed during that conversation.
+Following the panel, IWES felt an urgent need to promote resilience among youth, particularly youth that are Black, Indigenous, or People of Color (BIPOC), and/or lesbian, gay, bisexual, transgender, or queer (LGBTQ), as they are at a heightened risk for social disadvantage and marginalization.
+An intergenerational collective of artists and creatives interested in healing and building resilience was convened — the Bounce Back Collective — and it began meeting once a month for four months to explore what resilience meant to them, culminating in a community-wide event celebrating youth and New Orleans culture in April 2024.
 For many, having an outlet for creative expression and exploration can be life-altering, and it has historically benefited the young people of New Orleans.
-By engaging youth who use the visual arts, music, dance, or other mediums, as well as their peers who have an interest in exploring the healing power of art, Bounce Back presents a unique, culturally affirming opportunity to design restorative healing practices and community conversations to advance individual and collective well-being.
+By engaging youth who use the visual arts, music, dance, or other mediums, as well as their peers who have an interest in exploring the healing power of art, Bounce Back is a unique, culturally affirming opportunity to design restorative healing practices and community conversations to advance individual and collective well-being.

 “By recognizing the value of artists in the community